NarendranathPanda/My-Computer/vm-centos-setup.md

    1. Adapter 1:  Bridge Adater
        - This is for internet
        - IP assigned by the dhcp of your network
-        -The ip address may change on reboot
+       - The ip address may change on reboot

    ![Bridge Adater](/img/vm-centos-adater-1.PNG)

    2. Adapter 2: Host only Network
        - This is for communication among the vm

        - This is on the local network

    ![Host only Network](/img/vm-centos-adater-2.PNG))

 Setup the enp0s8 network so that ip address will not change on every reboot
 ref: https://mikesmithers.wordpress.com/2018/11/17/virtualbox-configuring-a-host-only-network/